YouHaveTrouble/minecraft-optimization/README.md

 **default:** default
 **optimized:** 3
 **explanation:**
 Setting the actual view distance lower than default will make less chunks tick, and with paper's no-tick-view-distance enabled you will be able to send more chunks to player that actually tick.
+If you encounter issues with optimized value you can bump it to 4 and still get decent performance.

 #### mob-spawn-range
 **default:** 8
 **optimized:** 2
 **explanation:**
-This usually should be 1 less than [view-distance](#view-distance).
-You can experiment with other values when changing bukkit mob caps.
+Some people may argue that setting this to 1 less than [view-distance](#view-distance) is good enough, but lower values like 2 or 3 will allow you to decrease amount of mobs in [spawn-limits](#spawn-limits).

 #### entity-activation-range
 **default:**